 - Tally (free, unlimited forms)

 Result: 3X more completed applications.
-Guests who respond to instant DMs are 80% more likely to actually show up for recording.
+Guests who respond to instant DMs are 80% more likely to show up for recording.

 Workflow 3: Show Notes & Resources